Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/overview/tokenomics/03-emissions.md

 # HERMES Emissions

-HERMES has an inflationary supply, and its emissions are the primary driver of yield generation within the Hermes Protocol.
+HERMES has an inflationary supply, and its emissions are the primary driver of platform utility within the Hermes Protocol.
 The emissions mechanism is designed to direct inflation toward revenue-generating activities rather than simply increasing locked value.

 ## Emission Schedule